-Learning outcome F: Teach a lesson using active learning approaches to engage and motivate students to learn.
+Learning outcome F: Teach a lesson that builds on students' existing learning to develop new learning using classroom language, teaching methods, learning activities and resources that engage and motivate students to learn.

-- Why should new learning be built upon students' existing learning? - Why do active learning approaches to teaching and learning help to engage and motivate students to learn? - How do the selection, design and use of resources enhance learning, and engage and motivate students to learn? - What questions can students ask of themselves at the beginning, during and at the end of a given task or activity?
+- How can you use students' prior knowledge and experiences to make their learning more meaningful? - Why do active learning approaches to teaching and learning help to engage and motivate students to learn? - What questions can students ask of themselves at the beginning, during and at the end of a given activity?

-Learning outcome G: Teach a lesson in which students' learning is regularly checked at suitable stages using appropriate formative assessment methods.
+Learning outcome G: Teach a lesson in which the students' learning, including understanding of content and language, is regularly checked at appropriate stages using appropriate formative assessment methods.